sr/git-wiki/README.markdown

 if I mention ActiveRecord, than it should not link to the wiki article ActiveRecord but appear as it is.

-* TODO: do not rely on wiki words
+* DONE: do not rely on wiki words

 ### Other plans